 Hull 2017 has partnered with international photography co-operative Magnum Photos, commissioning Martin Parr and Olivia Arthur to create the exhibition Hull, Portrait of a City for Humber Street Gallery (13 October – 31 December).
 The exhibition explores the culture and creativity of Hull and the qualities that have made the city stand apart in an unforgettable year of culture.
 Hull, Portrait of a City owns the discussion about where, what and how.
 How might we de ne Hull?
 How has culture changed our landscape and regenerated our city?
 What impact has it had on everything from economy to civic pride?
 How do we record it?

-Jason Bruges Studio, which has become internationally renowned for producing innovative installations, interventions and ground breaking work that sits between architecture, site specific art and interaction design, will create a new light installation that responds to the city's unique geometries.
+Jason Bruges Studio, which has become internationally renowned for producing artistic intervenisions in environments that are innovative installations, and ground breaking work that sits between architecture, site specific art and interaction design, will create a new light art installation that responds to the city's unique geometries and its history in navagation.
 Where Do We Go From Here? playfully puts Hull's Old Town under an illuminating microscope, accompanied by new soundscapes, propelling us into Hull's as yet unknown future (December to January 2018).

 The dazzling immersive virtual reality experience, Colossal Wave from VR innovator's Marshmallow Feast comes to Hull as part of the Substance festival, in a commission with the British Council, Hull 2017 and Partenariat du Quartier des spectacles.
 Virtual reality may appear to be a solitary affair, but this is an immersive experience to be shared with others, as an explosion of colour is created after a real ball is thrown from a great height to create a huge virtual wave (7-10 December).